Google Pixel Watch vs. Samsung Galaxy Watch 5 | CNN Underscored

 Notably, having the always-on display enabled on either watch will cause them to drain much faster than they otherwise would, so you’ll want to keep it off for the best endurance possible.

 As a side note, charging on both watches takes about the same amount of time.
-It usually took an hour or so to go from zero to 100 percent using their included fast chargers.
+It usually took an hour or so to go from zero to 100% using their included fast chargers.

 TL;DR: While the Pixel Watch can last a full day for lighter users, the Galaxy Watch 5’s ability to last a few extra hours on a charge will appeal greatly to those who care about battery life.